bwaynesu/BComponentComparator/README.md

 - Missing subtle differences in Material properties that break visual consistency?
 - Wishing you could see all your ScriptableObject data side-by-side?

-**Unity's Inspector shows one object at a time.
-Your workflow shouldn't be limited by that.**
+**Your workflow shouldn't be limited by that.**

-BComponentComparator gives you a parallel view of multiple Inspectors, letting you compare, edit, and synchronize objects effortlessly — saving hours of tedious clicking and ensuring nothing slips through the cracks.
+BComponentComparator gives you a parallel view of multiple Inspectors, letting you compare, edit, and synchronize objects effortlessly.

+**Ideal for:**
+- **Level Design**: Compare dozens of spawners to ensure consistent difficulty.
+- **Visual Consistency**: Line up Materials to verify shader parameters match.
+- **Data Management**: Review multiple ScriptableObject configs simultaneously.
+- **Bulk Editing**: Copy-paste values across objects in seconds.

 ## How It Works

-**Simple drag-and-drop workflow:**
-1. Drag any Component or asset to define what you want to compare
+**Two easy ways to start:**
-2. Drag your objects into the list
+1. **Drag & Drop**: Drag a Component/Asset to define the type, then drag objects into the list.
+2. **Context Menu**: Right-click any Component in the Inspector and select "Add to Comparator".

-3. View and edit all Inspectors side-by-side with full Unity editing support
+View and edit all Inspectors side-by-side with full Unity editing support.

-Native Inspector rendering means everything just works — Undo/Redo, Copy/Paste, Custom Inspectors, and all field types.

 <!-- https://github.com/user-attachments/assets/caa12751-699b-432d-bc69-6eb8385326be -->